recelections-this-is-america-standard-space-install-1.jpg

 Installation view, Westchester Community College, Valhalla, NY

-Just as Lincoln utilized the symbolism of the American Flag to advertise a possible new world, Rec-elections (False Flag) calls
+Just as Lincoln utilized the symbolism of the American Flag to advertise a possible new world, Rec-elections (False Flag) calls attention to a world where conspiracy theories, fake news and the make believe are justified and obscured by the American flag.

 Rec-elections is an ongoing project (2012-) which unpacks and critiques the weaponization of nostalgia and slogans used within historical American presidential campaign posters.
-The etymology of the word slogan derives from Gaelic origins and effectively means “battle cry”.
+The etymology of the word “slogan” derives from Gaelic origins and effectively means “battle cry”.
 Sourced from online auction sites such as eBay, I alter and reimagine, these presidential campaign posters, banners, and flags and reinsert them back into the public realm where they are utilized in, site-specific interventions and performances, prints, flags and installations.

 Within this framework, works from the Rec-elections project resurrect the language of bygone slogans to reveal the fallacy of a romanticized American myth of equality, justice, and prosperity for all.